 When it came to the final, Chris Dodd wrote in Regatta, “The old flame was missing,” or as Dot puts it, “I don’t know if we’d completely roasted ourselves in the semi, but it’s entirely possible.”
 They finished fifth, 3.53 seconds behind the fourth-placed Russians they’d more or less tied with in the heat, 4.68 seconds off the medals, and a chasm of disappointment from the silver medal they’d won the previous year although on the plus side, they had at least qualified the pair for the Sydney Olympics.

-Although they had been going well on their pre-Championships training camp, they were also struggling in some ways as their relationship with Mike Spracklen was breaking down.
-Both are full of praise for team psychologist, Chris Shambrook, who helped them to get into the right frame of mind before racing.
+Although the pair had been going well on their pre-Championships training camp and both are full of praise for team psychologist, Chris Shambrook, who helped them to get into the right frame of mind before racing, they were also struggling in some ways as their relationship with Mike Spracklen was breaking down.

 Quad scull (7th out of 13)

 The quad’s regatta started with a four-boat heat from which three would qualify directly for the semi-final.
 Germany, who would go on to win the event, quickly established a commanding lead, leaving Great Britain, Australia and Poland to fight it out for the other two semi-final places.
 The British kept their bows just ahead the whole way and crossed the line 1.9 seconds ahead of Australia with Poland last, barely more than half a second behind that.